martijn80/symfonycon-2025-scaling/README.md

-# WebSummerCamp 2025 - Scaling PHP Systems
+# SymfonyCon 2025 - Scaling PHP Systems

 This project demonstrates a scalable Symfony CQRS application with Redis and DB projections, Docker Compose, and k6 load testing.
 All common tasks are managed via the Makefile.